dimitrinicolas/lepto/README.md

 ## Contributing

+I really like to save people time.
+That's why I created this tool:

+* To help developers easily optimize their images
+* To make sites load faster

+So if you have any suggestion that could help people use this tool faster, tell me!

 ### Lepto Build process

+Run `npm test` for testing the tool.

 There is only a build step for the GUI part that can be launched with the `npm start` command.
 It will watch for css and js files changes from the `gui/src/` directory and compiles them into `gui/dist/` with Babel and PostCSS.